NotYetBenGan/base/MLZoomCamp/Capstone1/README.md

   - SGD with parametrized learning_rate (0.02 as default) and momentum=0.8

 Tuning:
-- extra inner layers
+- added extra inner layer
-- adjusting learning rate
+- adjusting learning rate [0.002, 0.02, 0.2]
-- size of the inner layer

 On my choise the learning_rate = 0.02 shows the best performance [`Choose_best_Learning_rate.png`](Choose_best_Learning_rate.png)

 The model was trained for 10 epochs based on the [Dataset](http://laurencemoroney.com/horses-or-humans-dataset)

 ## Exporting notebook to script
-In the notebook I've created the final model and saved it to as separate file on my machine for local testing.
+In the notebook I've created the final model and saved it as separate file on my machine for local testing.
 - We create the same model running [`train.py`](train.py).
 As an output we have `model_lr_0_02_0X_0.YYY.h5` file, where X - epoch number and YYY - validation accuracy.
-I already use learning_rate = 0.02 inside, as it shows the best performace
+I already use learning_rate = 0.02 inside, as it shows the best performace.
+The best validation accuracy was 0.895
 - Next we convert the model to tensorflow lite format in [`convert_lite.py`](convert_lite.py).
 As an output we have `model.tflite` file
 - Then we can use the model via [`predict.py`](predict.py) on the test image located [here](https://habrastorage.org/webt/h9/l5/yj/h9l5yjjbhyo8ocvulhlmg6gbcni.png)